 I am a palaeobiologist interested in the large-scale patterns of macroevolution, particularly trait evolution.
 My research has spanned a large part of the (eukaryotic) tree of life: I have investigated evolutionary patterns in mammals, birds, and plants.
 My continuing research focus is been to join fossil data to information from living species to gain a more complete understanding of the diversification of life.
 In addition I have explored aspects of divergence time estimation, and have evaluated the best methods to infer topology from morphological cladistic matrices.

-- 2016-present.
+- 2016-2017.
 Postdoctoral researcher, Natural History Museum and University of Bristol.

 - 2012-2016.
-PhD “Using phylogenies to explore macroevolution” supervised by Professor Mike Benton (University of Bristol) and Dr Gavin Thomas (University of Bristol)
+PhD “Using phylogenies to explore macroevolution” supervised by Professor Mike Benton (University of Bristol) and Dr Gavin Thomas (University of Bristol).
+Awarded the 2016 best PhD thesis’ award for the Faculty of Science.

 - 2011-2012.
 MSc Palaeobiology, Distinction.
 University of Bristol.
 Awarded the David Dineley Prize.